olivier-carrere/redaction-technique.org/src/content/docs/en/veille/creer-des-documents-differents-a-partir-des-memes-sources-restructuredtext-rest-texte-conditionnel.md

 ---
-title: "Create different documents from the same ReST sources (conditional text)".
+title: "Create different documents from the same ReST sources (conditional text)"
 description: "Generate document variants from the same ReST sources with Sphinx conditional text."
 ---